 The Willowbank Wildlife Reserve was established in 1974 by the Willis family, who still own it today, and is home to 50 different animal species.
 Along with its ongoing efforts to protect New Zealand wildlife, the reserve also brings the local Māori culture to the forefront.
 Ko Tane is an educational experience hosted by Willowbank that provides a glimpse into the lives of the Ngāi Tahu people before the arrival of European settlers to the South Island.

 Christchurch’s heritage trams take their passengers on a guided journey across the city’s best landmarks and must-visit attractions.
 A full-day ticket allows visitors to hop on and off as they please, so that they can enjoy the various sights around the 17 stops on the tramway route.
 If you want to add a unique dining experience into the mix, opt for one of the Tramway Restaurant tours.

 Isaac Theatre Royal

-Travis Wetland National Park is located in north-east Christchurch, very close to sea level, and is an important conservation site for native plants like manuka, New Zealand flax, and native ferns.
+Travis Wetland Nature Heritage Park is located in north-east Christchurch, very close to sea level, and is an important conservation site for native plants like manuka, New Zealand flax, and native ferns.
 With an area of 56.5 hectares (139.6 acres), this is the largest wetland in the city – and is quite unique because it is found right in the midst of an urban area.